huggingface/blog/the_n_implementation_details_of_rlhf_with_ppo.md

 # Limitations

-Noticed this work does not try to reproduce the summarization work in CNN DM or TL;DR. This was because we found the training to be very time-consuming and brittle.
+Noticed this work does not try to reproduce the summarization work in CNN DM or TL;DR. This was because we found the training to be time-consuming and brittle.

 The particular training run we had showed poor GPU utilization (around 30%), so it takes almost 4 days to perform a training run, which is highly expensive (only AWS sells p3dn.24xlarge, and it costs $31.212 per hour)